BitcoinDesign/Guide/guide/private-key-management/principles.md

 ## No loss of funds

 Even though non-custodial wallet-makers don’t technically hold their customers’ funds, and are less exposed to regulation, you are still providing a financial service product.
 It is essential to take the safekeeping of customers funds seriously.
 Regardless of how loss could occur, whether it is self-inflicted or through theft, you should have thought this through and implemented adequate measures for the risk-profile of the use-case.
-This includes not simply blaming a first-time bitcoin user for not backing up their recovery phase when you told them to.
+This includes not simply blaming a first-time bitcoin user for not manually backing up their recovery phase when you told them to.

 Any loss is ultimately bad for both the customer, the wallet-product maker and the whole bitcoin community.
 Strive for *No loss of funds*.